BikingPgh is a resource for cyclists in and near Pittsburgh, Pennsylvania. Please join us and share your knowledge.

 Where to Cycle

-- If you ask for route advice on the BikePgh message board you will get more help than you know what to do with, and might make some friends, too.
+Local cyclists are brimming with opinions and suggestions!
+You can ask for route advice (how do I get from x to y?) on the BikePgh Message Board.
+And you will get more help than you know what to do with; you might even make some friends.

 Trails in the Area

 - Three Rivers Heritage Trails along the three rivers near the city, managed by the Friends of the Riverfront

 - Steel Valley Trail on the Monongahela River, southeast of Pittsburgh